onetoneisme/blackjack/units_refactored/CF for operators/Basic/002 Cloud Foundry Main Concepts/05_Cloud Foundry's CLI installation.md

 The community developed a very convenient CLI tool with which you can perform most CF operations.

-As we are using an Ubuntu jumpbox, you are going to download and install the Debian-based package, but it is important for you to know that the CLI is available for <a href="https://github.com/cloudfoundry/cli#downloads" target="_blank">other operating systems</a> as well.
+As we are using an Ubuntu jumpbox, you are going to download and install the Debian-based package, but it is important for you to know that the CLI is available for <a href="https://github.com/cloudfoundry/cli#downloads" target="_blank">other operating systems</a>, as well.

-To download the .deb package, use cURL:
+To download the `.deb` package, use `cURL`:

     curl -o cf_cli.deb -J -L 'https://cli.run.pivotal.io/stable?release=debian64&source=github'